Safeguarding Tomorrow through Ongoing Risk Mitigation Revolving Loan Fund Program Overview

 Entity-Led Approach

-Through the Safeguarding Tomorrow RLF program, FEMA empowers entities to make funding decisions and award loans directly.
-An entity will use awarded capitalization grant funding to administer its revolving loan fund and provide direct loans to local governments based on its unique mitigation needs and priorities.
-Eligible uses for funds under this program include:
+Through the Safeguarding Tomorrow RLF program, FEMA empowers entities to make funding decisions with less direct federal involvement than other FEMA programs.
+An entity will use a capitalization grant to give loans to local governments based on their mitigation needs and priorities.
+Funds from this program may be used for:

 Program Implementation

-• Having a FEMA-approved State or Tribal Hazard Mitigation Plan;
+• Have a FEMA-approved State or Tribal Hazard Mitigation Plan.

-• Issuing a public notice soliciting proposals from local governments for hazard mitigation projects and activities no less than six weeks prior to the submission of a grant application;
+• Issue a public notice soliciting proposals from local governments for hazard mitigation projects and activities no less than six weeks prior to the submission of their application.

-• Developing an application including a standard Application for Federal Assistance (SF-424), program-specific Capitalization Grant Application form, Intended Use Plan, and Project Proposal List;
+• Develop an application that includes a Standard Application for Federal Assistance (SF-424), program-specific Capitalization Grant Application form, Intended Use Plan, and Project Proposal List.

-• Posting the entity-developed Intended Use Plan for public comment prior to submitting a grant application;
+• Post the entity-developed Intended Use Plan for public comment prior to submitting an application.

-• Establishing a revolving loan fund for which the eligible entity’s emergency management agency has authority to manage the Safeguarding Tomorrow RLF program; and
+• Establish a revolving loan fund for which the eligible entity’s emergency management agency has the authority to manage the Safeguarding Tomorrow RLF program.

-• Determining how the entity cost match (at least 10% contribution) will be met.
+• Determine how the entity cost match (at least 10% contribution) will be met.

 Graphic